 By Jessie G.

 We had the same driver, Mohammed, our entire trip.
-He was booked through our tour company, Evaneos, who with the help of my mom, planned our entire trip.
-We traveled with our family friends which made us a group of 10.
+He was booked through our tour company, Evaneos, who planned our entire trip with the help of my mom.
+We traveled with our family friends, which made us a group of 10.

 We started our trip off in Marrakech.
-We were greeted by Mohammed at the Marrakech airport and we embarked on our journey.
+Mohammed greeted us at the Marrakech airport, and we embarked on our journey.
 We stayed in a riad within the Marrakech Medina.
-A riad is similar to a hotel, but usually has an open courtyard, a few rooms, and a small local feel.
+A riad is similar to a hotel but usually has an open courtyard, a few rooms, and a small local feel.
 To mine and my dad’s dismay, there were no gyms in any of the riads.

 We were then off to meet our tour guide to explore the city of Marrakech.
 Our guide spoke great English and took us first to one of the king’s palaces, where we saw beautiful mosaic walls and ceilings and old sculptures and artifacts.
 It was interesting and beautiful.

 We were then off to the Medina.
-The medinas in Morocco are extremely crowded so it is important to keep your phones and valuable items tucked away (not in your back pocket).
-I also advise traveling with a guide in the Marrakech Medina as it is very big and extremely easy to get lost.
+The medinas in Morocco are extremely crowded, so keeping your phones and valuable items tucked away (not in your back pocket) is important.
+I also advise traveling with a guide in the Marrakech Medina as it is massive and extremely easy to get lost.

 Our guide led us through all the different parts of the Medina.
-We passed different food stands (like nuts, olives, seafood, etc), leather shops, bag stores, sneaker shops, art shops, and plenty plenty more.
+We passed different food stands (like nuts, olives, seafood, etc.), leather shops, bag stores, sneaker shops, art shops, and plenty more.
 There are many of the same shops everywhere.

 Our group was immediately drawn to the olive and juice stands.
 The shop owners are very pushy and aggressive.
 They often will follow you to buy their products or try to raise the prices.
 However, it is also important to know that you can bargain, but once you agree on a price, it is best to settle on that.

-We were starving so we grabbed a few sausage sandwiches to share in the market which was our first taste of Moroccan food.
+We were starving, so we grabbed a few sausage sandwiches to share in the market, our first taste of Moroccan food.
 My dad stated, “it was one of the best sandwiches he had ever eaten.”
 After more exploring and shopping, we then headed to dinner at Nomad, our first Moroccan dinner.
 I feasted on bread (lots and lots of bread to come) and couscous with lamb.
 The food at the Moroccan restaurants is limited but very delicious!

 After dinner, we headed back into the market to look for sneakers.
-Morocco makes knock-off items of very expensive brands, like Gucci, Prada, Chanel, and plenty more.
-The Moroccan products look very similar to the real ones, so members from our group of 10 definitely indulged in the cheap shoes the Medina offered!
+Morocco makes knock-off items of costly brands, like Gucci, Prada, Chanel, and plenty more.
+The Moroccan products look very similar to the real ones, so members from our group of 10 definitely indulged in the Medina’s cheap shoes!

 We drove an hour out to the mountains and were greeted by our two guides at a hotel.
 At the hotel, we had our first fun bathroom experience: we peed in holes.
 Although gross, it is standard in much of Morocco and should be a must-try.

-In all parts of Morocco, it is very cold in the morning and evening, so it is important to layer (including a winter coat).
+It is freezing in all parts of Morocco in the morning and evening, so it is important to layer (including a winter coat).
 During the hike, I was certainly cold.
-We had an option of riding a mule in lieu of walking.
+We had the option of riding a mule instead of walking.
 The mules followed us on the hike.
-I walked for 20 minutes or so and warmed up, and then hopped on the mule, where many photos followed.
+I walked for 20 minutes or so, warmed up, and then hopped on the mule, where many photos followed.
 We all eventually got onto the mules and had a lot of fun.
-That is, everyone but my brother, Mason who opted not to ride the mule as he does not like riding on any animals.
-I spent the majority of the hike on the mule, but also walked a bit as well.
+That is, everyone but my brother, Mason, who opted not to ride the mule as he does not like riding on any animals.
+I spent the majority of the hike on the mule but also walked a bit as well.

 Beautiful views of the mountains and the city were present the whole time during the hike.
 It wasn’t so much a hike, but rather a walk.
-It was not through trails of dirt and rock but rather on dirt roads and up and around peoples’ neighborhoods and homes.
+It was not through dirt and rock trails but rather on dirt roads and up and around peoples’ neighborhoods and homes.
 On our way to our destination, we saw many local people in their houses and at work with their many adorable children.
 I was truly fascinated by the style of living I saw on this hike.
-Laundry done on the side of the mountain, children playing ball at the top of a mountain peak (disconnected from technology), young children riding donkeys to get food for the family, etc. I was amazed, to say the least.
+Laundry done on the mountainside, children playing ball at the top of a mountain peak (disconnected from technology), young children riding donkeys to get food for the family, etc. I was amazed, to say the least.

-On the way down, we came across a tribute to the two Scandinavian women killed in the attack on the mountains, it was moving to see.
-We rode the mules down to the bottom, including going down stairs (scary!), and were then met by our drivers.
-The hike was not too difficult but was a good workout.
+On the way down, we came across a tribute to the two Scandinavian women killed in the attack on the mountains; it was moving to see.
+We rode the mules down to the bottom, including going down some stairs (scary!), and were then met by our drivers.
+The hike was not too difficult, but it was a good workout.

-After taking many pictures in front of the mosque, we headed to La Mamounia, the nicest hotel in Africa.
-We originally planned to go just for a drink, but ended up eating dinner there as well.
-We sipped cocktails, and enjoyed a non-Moroccan meal.
+After taking many pictures in front of the mosque, we headed to La Mamounia, Africa’s nicest hotel.
+We originally planned to go just for a drink but ended up eating dinner there as well.
+We sipped cocktails and enjoyed a non-Moroccan meal.
 I had a caesar salad with shrimp.
 The meal was certainly pricey but delicious.
-We then headed back to the market where we sipped amazing juice from one of the many juice stands.
+We then headed back to the market, where we sipped amazing juice from one of the many juice stands.

 Next, we headed to a movie set in Ouarzazate, which was not so enjoyable.
-There were pretty walls for photos, and fun slides, swings, and climbing things, but it wasn’t interactive and we needed more information as to what everything was.
-We took some good pictures but all in all, we did not love the experience at the set.
+There were pretty walls for photos, fun slides, swings, and climbing things, but it wasn’t interactive, and we needed more information about what everything was.
+We took some good pictures, but all in all, we did not love the experience at the set.